harvard-lil/perma-payments/README.md

 #### Note on Status Accuracy

-CyberSource does not expose subscription status via an easily-accessible API.
+CyberSource does not expose up-to-date subscription statuses via an easily-accessible API.
 This has two potential consequences for Perma.cc/Perma Payments:

 1. If a customer successfully signs up for a recurring paid subscription in CyberSource Secure Acceptance Web/Mobile, and CyberSource's response